jk367/personal_website/content/about.md

 I grew up in NYC, went to Brooklyn Tech, then went to Columbia and Sciences Po.
 In college I studied a lot of different things, mostly a combination of economics, computer science, and sociology.

+In oustide of the classrom I played rugby for 3 years, but after my 3rd concussion had to quit.
+When I was at Sciences Po I was apart of the poetry club, Sciences Poesie, and wrote for the student newspaper.
+I also threw a lot events and parties was a DJ.

 After I graduated, I moved to Georgia, the country, for 7 months to be a math teacher.

 I returned to NYC in January of 2024.
 I was a freelance photographer for 2 months, then I started a company with my old professor.